Home

 3) Put this list in a safe place.
 You will refer to it again in a few weeks.

-4) Print out the Gluten Free Shopping List and find some Easy Gluten Free Recipes on line and pick out a few that you would like to try.
+4) Print out the Gluten Free Shopping List and find some gluten free recipes on line and pick out a few that you would like to try.

 5) Each week, plan ahead for breakfast, lunches to take to work and dinners for the next 4 to 5 days.
 The EASIEST way to stay gluten free is to not buy processed or packaged foods!
 Simple, fresh meals are the way to go.